 Performance Measures.

-The Grantee must operate the Overdose Prevention Program described in its local Work Plan in a manner designed to make progress toward achieving the following Public Health Accountability Metric – mortality rate of less than 9.5 per 100,000 population in Douglas County.

 If the Grantee completes fewer than 75% of planned activities in the description above, for two consecutive calendar quarters in one state fiscal year, Grantee will not be eligible to receive funding under this Program Element in the next state fiscal year.
+The local program work plan may be modified throughout the project period based on shifting priorities, emerging needs, and Grantee capacity.
+Grantee should consult OHA to ensure revised work plan meets program requirements and remains within the scope of this Program Element.